ViktorDomazetoski/viktordomazetoski.github.io/about.md

 -  Conducted a landscape analysis to identify gaps and propose solutions regarding the problem.

 **Junior Researcher** (October 2017 -- September 2021)
-*Macedonian Academy of Sciences and Arts, Skopje, Macedonia*
+*Research Center for Computer Science and Information Technologies, Macedonian Academy of Sciences and Arts, Skopje, Macedonia*

 Working under the supervision of Dr. Ljupco Kocarev.
 I have worked on or am currently working on the following projects:
 - Analysis of species interactions using network science and machine learning tools with a focus on species' ecological roles.